 Clustering with Birch

-Now, we can predict x data to get the target clusters id.
+Now, we can predict x data and get the target clusters id.

 Finally, we'll check the clustered points in a plot by separating them with different colors.

 In this article, we've briefly learned how to cluster data with the Birch method in Python.
-The source code is listed below.
+BIRCH is particularly useful for large datasets due to its memory-efficient approach.
+It offers an efficient and scalable solution for clustering large datasets,

 Source code listing